Sumbati10/Traffic-Monitoring-in-Bangladesh/README.md

 If you'd like to contribute, please fork the repository and submit a pull request with your improvements.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License.https://creativecommons.org/licenses/by-nc-nd/4.0/ owned by @Worldquant University